 Drunken shrimp just got a makeover.
-Not sure if you can call this drunken since I cut down the wine a great deal, but they aren’t 100% sober either.
-Serve this with some crusty bread on the side to soak up the juice!
+Not sure if you can call this drunken since I significantly cut down the wine, but the shrimp aren’t 100% sober either.

 - 2 tsp extra virgin olive oil

 - 1 tsp anchovy paste

 - 1 lb peeled and deveined large or jumbo shrimp

 - 2 tablespoons of capers, rinsed